alexweininger/aurora-classifier/readme.md

 ## perceptron.py

 This is the main program of this application.
 To run simply type `py perceptron.py`.
+The final accuracy is printed at the end of the programs execution.
+This test is run off different images than the training data.